nice-digital/nice-icons/README.md

 <span class="icon icon--logo" aria-hidden="true"></span>
 ```

-### SASS
+#### SASS

 There are SASS constructs for advanced usage:

-- `@mixin nice-icon-base` for the base styles required for an icon
+- `@mixin nice-icons-base` for the base styles required for an icon
 - `@mixin nice-icon($icon)`n e.g. `@include nice-icon(logo);`
 - `@function nice-icon($icon)` e.g. `content: nice-icon(logo);` - gets the unicode codepoint value
 - `$nice-icons` - a map of icon name to unicode codepoint.
 Override this when generating a custom webfont in your application
-- `$nice-font-base-path` - the URL from which to download the font files.
+- `$nice-icons-base-path` - the URL from which to download the font files.
 Override this in your application if you serve font files from a different path.

 ```scss
 .logo {